lexnederbragt/MBV3070-H19/3_Reading_and_Writing_files.md

 Then, have a look at your new list (use print, for instance).

-Q: How many entries does it contain? (hint: how many lines do we get?)
+Question: How many entries does it contain? (hint: how many lines do we get?)
-Q: Can you tell whether the table is tab separated, or if there are just spaces in between the entries?
+Qquestion: Can you tell whether the table is tab separated, or if there are just spaces in between the entries?

 Next, we are going to use a for loop to read in all the entries into a dictionary, with the codons as the key, and the amino acid as the value.
 Note: below the code is incomplete.
 Figure out what is lacking (replace underscores with something else), and run it.